Danderson123/amira_paper/truth_evaluation/README.md

 # Data

 The pipeline assumes you have downloaded the truth evaluatiuon data from [here]() and it is available in this directory.
+The *E. coli* panRG needs to be located in this directory and it can be downloaded from [here](https://drive.google.com/file/d/13c_bUXnBEs9iEPPobou7-xEgkz_t08YP/view?usp=sharing).
+You will also need to download the AMRFinderPlus database `v2024-01-31.1` from [here](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinderPlus/database/3.12/2024-01-31.1/) and specify the path to it in by modifying the `amrfinder_db` parameter in the `Snakefile`.

 # Installation